4d-for-ios-sdk/Mobile-Device-Management-Protocol-Reference/markdown/5-Web_Service_Protocol_VPP/5-Web_Service_Protocol_VPP.md

 * Store and/or return organization-specific information to/from the VPP server: [VPPClientConfigSrv](https://developer.apple.com/library/content/documentation/Miscellaneous/Reference/MobileDeviceManagementProtocolRef/5-Web_Service_Protocol_VPP/webservice.html#//apple_ref/doc/uid/TP40017387-CH8-SW14).

 * Fetch the current list of VPP web service URLs and error numbers: [VPPServiceConfigSrv](https://developer.apple.com/library/content/documentation/Miscellaneous/Reference/MobileDeviceManagementProtocolRef/5-Web_Service_Protocol_VPP/webservice.html#//apple_ref/doc/uid/TP40017387-CH8-SW15).

+* Determine the statuses of a VPP user’s current licenses for software and other products: [getVPPLicensesSrv](https://developer.apple.com/library/content/documentation/Miscellaneous/Reference/MobileDeviceManagementProtocolRef/5-Web_Service_Protocol_VPP/webservice.html#//apple_ref/doc/uid/TP40017387-CH8-SW8).
+Please note that this service will be deprecated and its use should be avoided.

 ## VPP in Apple School Manager

-In the fall of 2017, VPP was added into Apple School Manager.
+In the Fall of 2017, VPP was added into Apple School Manager.
 Apple School Manager is a single destination for schools to manage devices and content for their users.
 Moving VPP into the Apps and Books section of the Apple School Manager enables program facilitators (also referred to as content managers) to purchase content in the same place that they manage Apple IDs and devices for students and teachers.
 The purchases made in VPP in Apple School Manager are location based, making it much easier for content managers to move licenses between locations as needed.

 To support location based assets, VPP in Apple School Manager uses location tokens.
 The location tokens are used by content managers the same way as the legacy VPP tokens are used.
 Content managers download the location token from the settings page in Apple School Manager and upload it into their MDM.
 The MDM then has access to the licenses available at that location.
 Allocating the licenses within the MDM uses the same workflow for both types of licenses.

+VPP will continue to support legacy user based sTokens.
+Depending on the type of token used, VPP will return either the new location-based response or the existing user-based response.
+VPP API responses that differ by token type will have both the legacy and location based responses documented below.

 ### Supporting VPP in Apple School Manager

 Migrating to VPP in Apple School Manager is recommended, but optional.
-Licenses assigned when using the legacy token must be managed by the content manager’s legacy token, until they are transfered to a location.
+Licenses assigned when using the legacy token must be managed by the content manager’s legacy token until they are transferred to a location.
 Therefore, MDMs will need to support both models of licensing at the same time.
 Failure to support the legacy and location based models of tokens will create discrepancies between user experiences in Apple School Manager and their MDM.

 To update your MDM to support location based tokens, these steps must be taken: